 Lockdown performance by TOM RICHARDS

-The blessing of the Pisces Rising by NATASHA LALL
+The blessing of the Pisces Rising by NAT LALL

 There is a high chance that astrology is a load of bollocks but there are a few things I get out of it.
 Actually one or two things are very useful.